• DBHQ

 His blog and podcast are highly regarded in the music world and have been featured as top offerings in the world of arts and culture for the past decade.
 He is the author of Winning the Audition and Road Warrior Without an Expense Account.

-A highly decorated veteran teacher, Jason is a past faculty member at DePaul University and the University of Wisconsin-Whitewater.
-His former students hold positions in the Lyric Opera of Chicago, Baltimore Symphony, and Philharmonie Sudwestfalen.
-As a high school orchestra director, Jason’s orchestras had many notable performances, including the Midwest Clinic in Chicago and tours in Peru, Spain, and Cuba.
+A highly decorated veteran teacher, Jason is a past faculty member at DePaul University, Trinity International University, and the University of Wisconsin-Whitewater.
+His former students hold positions in the Chicago Symphony, Lyric Opera of Chicago, and Philharmonie Sudwestfalen.

-A graduate of Northwestern University, Jason performs with the IRIS Orchestra in Memphis Tennessee and ensembles in the San Francisco Bay Area.
-He was a member of the Elgin Symphony for 16 seasons and has performed with the San Francisco Symphony, Lyric Opera of Chicago, Grant Park Symphony, and numerous other professional ensembles.
+A graduate of Northwestern University, Jason was a member of the Elgin Symphony for 16 seasons and has performed with the San Francisco Symphony, Lyric Opera of Chicago, Grant Park Symphony, and numerous other professional ensembles.

 Trevor Jones, publication and promotion

-Trevor Jones is the house bassist at the Marriott Theatre in Lincolnshire, IL.
-In addition to playing over 30 productions since 2014, he was a regular substitute for the Chicago production of Hamilton from 2017-2019.
-As an orchestral and electric bassist, Trevor has freelanced throughout the U.S. His alternative rock band Molehill has toured the country while compiling a body of work that has been featured in the Chicago Tribune, among others.
+Trevor Jones is the house bassist and music coordinator at the Marriott Theatre in Lincolnshire, IL, and freelances throughout Chicago.
+His alternative rock band Molehill has toured the country while compiling a body of work featured in the Chicago Tribune, among others.

-Trevor also manages projects for other artists including product launches, and marketing funnel design, and implementation.
+Trevor is a project manager for other artists, including product launches, marketing funnel design, and implementation.

 • Listen to Trevor’s interview on Contrabass Conversations where he discusses life in the pit orchestra and creativity